 Initial Enquiry - All prospective Foster Parents who make an enquiry are subject to rigorous assessment and vetting procedures.
 When there is an enquiry from a potential Foster Parent, the agency undertakes telephone contact where information gathering is completed.
-If the enquirer meets the initial set of criteria an information pack is sent to them to provide details about the work of the agency and the role of a Foster Parent.
+If the enquirer meets the initial set of criteria an application pack is sent to them, which includes details about the work of the agency and the role of a Foster Parent.

-Telephone Discussion - Telephone contact will be made with the prospective Foster Parent to book an initial visit.
+Telephone Discussion - Telephone contact will be made with the prospective Foster Parent to book an initial visit

-Initial Visits - An initial visit takes place in the home of the prospective Foster Parent(s).
+Initial Visits - An initial visit takes place with the prospective Foster Parent(s), the majority are virtual, or this could be in the home.
 The initial visit will be booked following the telephone call to the prospective Foster Parent.
-If the Initial Visit is successful and both parties wish to proceed, the relevant documentation is discussed and an application form is then completed.